dipjerry/dipjerry/README.md

-- 👋 Hi, I’m @dipjerry
+- 👋 Hi, I’m Dipjyoti kashyap @dipjerry
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning MERN
-- 📫 How to reach me
+- 📫 How to reach me https://www.linkedin.com/in/dip-jyoti-kashyap-3111181b1/

 <!---
 dipjerry/dipjerry is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.